Richard Hartley (composer): Other

 Hartley is credited as producer of two of the four tracks on "The Music of Torvill and Dean" EP, which reached #9 on the UK Singles Chart in the wake of Torvill and Dean's success at the 1984 Winter Olympics.

+Hartley is credited as composer for the music on "High Tide" (1980).
+However, as this score sounds lifted pretty much note for note from Bernard Hermann's score for Alfred Hitchcock's "Psycho", the credit is unlikely to be valid.